-However, South Carolina SR-22 insurance is only a requirement for high-risk drivers.
-This includes drivers who get their license suspended, receive a serious traffic violation, get caught driving without car insurance, get convicted of a DUI or cause an accident that results in fatalities or injuries.
+However, a South Carolina SR-22 is only a requirement for high-risk drivers.
+This may include drivers who get their license suspended, receive a serious traffic violation, get caught driving without car insurance, get convicted of a DUI or cause an accident that results in fatalities or injuries.

 The process of obtaining an SR-22 is relatively simple, but not all car insurance companies offer it.
-If your personal car insurance provider does not sell SR-22 insurance, look for a carrier that specializes in non-standard insurance.
+If your personal car insurance provider does not offer SR-22 filing, look for a carrier that specializes in non-standard insurance.
 You will be asked to fill out some paperwork and pay a filing fee.
 Finally, the insurance company will send the document to the South Carolina DMV.

 SR-22 South Carolina alternatives

-South Carolina only requires drivers to obtain SR-22 insurance after a serious accident or violation that results in license suspension.
+South Carolina only requires drivers to carry an SR-22 after a serious accident or violation that results in license suspension.
 However, other states use SR-22 alternatives to verify drivers’ proof of insurance coverage.
 The type of certificate required can depend on the type of violation, the financial responsibility requirements and the number of offenses.

 Here are some common SR-22 alternatives you will find in other states: